nathsagar96/json-placeholder-service/README.md

 # JSON Placeholder Service

 The JSON Placeholder Service is a group of Spring Boot applications designed to mimic the functionalities of the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) service.
-This service provides RESTful apis for handling users, posts, comments, and albums, demonstrating a microservices architecture using Spring Cloud.
+This service provides RESTful APIs for handling users, posts, comments, and albums, demonstrating a microservices architecture using Spring Cloud.

 ## Table of Contents